(Updated 22 July)

 – If you do not have a RT-PCR test result before coming, the test will be done at arrival for free.
 You will need to be in lockdown until the results which should come maximum 24h after the test.

-The 6th day test and the 12th day day are both paid by the Government if you stay on the islands that long.
+– If you stay on any island of the Azores for seven or more days, you have to do a test on the 6th day after the first one, which is paid by the Government if you stay on the islands that long.
 And filling the online form Mysafeazores is mandatory before the flight.

 The Azores have been elected Europe safest destination 2021 by European Best Destinations, as well as the best whale and dolphin watching spot.
 The Azores archipelago was also labelled with Safe Travels Stamp by World Travel & Tourism Council.
 And Ponta Delgada’s airport has been distinguished in March by the Airports Council International, as one of the airports with best hygiene measures and best airport by size, and region under 2 million passengers.